fearlessdots/ptywrapper/README.md

 - **Exit Code Handling**: `ptywrapper` captures the exit code of the command, which can be used to determine whether the command completed successfully.

+- **Custom Environment**: `ptywrapper` allows you to specify a custom environment for the command being run.
+This can be useful if you need to set specific environment variables or modify the existing environment in some way.
+If no custom environment is provided, the command will be run with the current environment (as returned by `os.Environ()`).

 - **Testing Support**: `ptywrapper` includes test files in the `./tests` subfolder that demonstrate how to use the module and can be used for testing purposes.

 ## Installation